Inspired to play by:

 I'll probably still never make a living as a musician (after all, hardly anyone does).
 But I didn't write this music for money.
 I wrote it because I needed to say something.
 Something about all the things we've got wrong and seem determined to continue to get wrong; what we're doing to each other and to the world.

-Now it's finished, it would be silly not to share it with the world.
+Now it's finished, it would be silly not to share it with everyone.

 Inspired to write this album by: